 Thank you so much for visiting the First Baptist San Angelo webpage!
-We hope that you find information to be straightforward and easy to understand.
+We hope you find the information straightforward and easy to understand.
 Please take some time to view who we are and what our ministry looks like here in the heart of West Texas, and then come worship with us in person!
 In fact, we have a very simple but biblical ministry plan at FBC.
 We desire to live through the Great Compassion God showed us (John 3:16) to follow the Great Command Jesus gave us (Matthew 22:36-40) to fulfill the Great Commission (Matthew 28:19-20)!
-Accordingly, we have a vision for making disciples of Jesus Christ and equipping them for effective ministry in their neighborhoods, in San Angelo, and around the world.
+Accordingly, we have a vision for making disciples of Jesus Christ and equipping them for effective ministry in their neighborhoods, San Angelo, and worldwide.

 You’re invited to join us on the journey of walking as Jesus walked!

 Our Bible Study small groups (AKA Sunday School) begin at 9 am.
 Our adults are currently gathering in two groups as we work to transition back to meeting in our departments.
 Most departments start with fellowship and sharing prayer needs, then break into their smaller study groups/classes.
 We have classes for every age, as well as childcare for infants.
 Our students (grades 6-12) meet in our Christian Life Center (CLC, 20 E Harris) for Bible Study.

 The worship service follows at 10:25 am and lasts about an hour.

 We suggest you arrive about ten minutes before the worship service (or Sunday school class) begins.
 This will give you plenty of time to find a convenient parking place, check out our children’s ministry area, find a Bible Study class, or just the right seat in the sanctuary.